janwilmake/cloudflare-do-guide/output-instructions.md

 If the user wants static HTML/CSS/JS, ensure to use a public folder with assets.
 If the user wants to make these static files dynamic, ensure to import it in the worker and expose it at the right path after replacing `</head>` with `<script>window.data = JSON.stringify({/*some data*/});</script></head>` to inject the data.

 In static HTML, never use absolute paths importing files that are relatively reachable (e.g. ❌ `<link rel="stylesheet" href="/styles.css">` ✅ `<link rel="stylesheet" href="styles.css">`)

+BEWARE: ALWAYS RESPOND WITH THE FULL FILE CONTENT!!!